It’s all about sharing what we learn.

-I can only encourage inspiring interviews in others if I’m vulnerable in sharing my story.
+At some point in this weird and wild career of mine, I realized that the only way I could encourage inspiring out of others was if I were equally vulnerable in sharing my story.
 And so alongside my work as a writer and podcast producer, I speak about food culture, intentional lifestyle, and how to live well with a disabling chronic illness.

 Explore some press and speaking samples below.
 Scroll down for a short bio.
 And get in touch if interested in booking an interview, workshop, or speaking event.